 But after a moment of reflection, you will notice that a snake with no segments doesn't make sense-a snake should always have at least one segment.
-Moreover, we need to settle on an interpretion of the order of the list; either the front of the list is interpreted as the front of the snake or the rear of the list is interpreted as the front of the snake.
-Together, non-emptiness and order let us determine which element is the head of the snake.
+Moreover, we need to settle on an interpretion of the order of the list; either the front of the list is interpreted as the front of the snake or the rear of the list is interpreted as the front of the snake or determine which element is the head of the snake.